adncllng/vmock/src/pages/news/en/oral-history-sound-installation.md

 title: Oral History Sound Installation
 date: 1985-10-31T04:25:00.000Z
 description: >
-  Mockler is presenting a sound installation part of her work Athléimneacht in International Symposium dedicated to practice & research on performance art, listening and conflict.
+  I will be presenting a sound installation that is part of my bigger investigation entitled "Athléimneacht" in the International Symposium Performance, Listening and Conflict.
 ---
 a